-Straightforward process: sign up for an account on their own online production management platform called Scale3, join their Slack, read a single induction document explaining the procedure from start to delivery, along with a set of specifications and how to file an invoice.
+For the straightforward process, I signed up for an account on their own online production management platform called Scale3, joined their Slack, read a single induction document explaining the procedure from start to delivery, along with a set of specifications and how to file an invoice.

-The company adopts agile processes based on Scale3, to ensure a steady production schedule.
+The company adopts agile processes to ensure a steady production schedule.

 I had access to a cloud storage, where a certain amount of audio libraries created by Amuse were available to download and use.
 These included all the characters voices, reusable sounds and many car-related effects.
-While I was bound to use their characters libraries, they let me choose whether to adopt their other SFX folders or not.
-I ended up using a mix of theirs and mine.
+While I was bound to use their characters libraries, they let me free to use whatever I wanted for the rest, so I ended up using a mix of both.

 I chose to book tasks based on the type of story and the fun I thought I would get from their complexity.
-On Scale3 all the working materials were downloadable from each episode’s page: the pre-recorded voice-over in
+The working materials were downloadable from each episode’s page: the pre-recorded voice-over in

-.wav format, the screenplay and a description of the general requirements.
+.wav format, along with the screenplay and a description of the general requirements.

 Once I familiarized with the screenplay and the silent video animation, my go-to actions were: